Speech & Language Therapy

 The Speech and Language Therapy team will offer tailored intervention to suit each child which may include

-- Individual or group therapy sessions
+- Individual or group therapy sessions, known as Communication Time

 - Work in the classroom